emqx/emqx-docs/en_US/getting-started/getting-started.md

 {% emqxee %}

-## Deployment Mode
+## Choose Your Hosting Mode

-EMQX as a software provides the self-managed version [EMQX Enterprise](https://www.emqx.com/en/try?product=enterprise).
+EMQX Enterprise as a software provides a free-of-charge non-expiry trail license.
+You are welcome to [download it](https://www.emqx.com/en/try?product=enterprise).

 EMQ as a company offers a fully managed MQTT cloud service [EMQX Cloud](https://www.emqx.com/en/try?product=cloud) which runs EMQX Enterprise.